Arthurdshan/CLI-Chess-System/README.md

 ## How to run?

 First you must have git installed.
-All you have to do is go for the bin folder, initiate git a,d type:
+All you have to do is go for the bin folder, initiate git and type:
 ```
 java application/Program
 ```